 Put the bottom side topways.
 Topways!
 This is SB.

-NB through Mt.
-Royal and the six-way intersection - it looks confusing, but that custom sign does the best it can - to Parkville Station Rd. just to the north.
+Continuing north through Mt.
+Royal and its six-way intersection - it looks confusing, but that custom sign does the best it can - to Parkville Station Rd. just to the north.

 SB at the beginning of CR 553, where signs no longer help you stay on CR 551 (it shifts over to NJ 45, but good luck finding where).
 Signs also don't help you find where destinations are, because the arrows have worn away.
 Or was there only one arrow?
 Impossible to tell.